In this article:

 Q: What is your supplement regimen like?

-I take my BIOHM probiotic, usually after breakfast.
+I take my BIOHM Probiotic, usually after breakfast.
 Since my food contains natural fiber I do not take prebiotics.
-However, if I feel I need to have some more fiber especially when I am traveling and access to plant fiber-rich food is limited, I do take our prebiotic.
+However, if I feel I need to have some more fiber especially when I am traveling and access to plant fiber-rich food is limited, I do take BIOHM’s Prebiotic.
 I don’t take any vitamins since the food I eat is chock-full of all the essentials!